Who is Daniel Křetínský, the Czech billionaire advancing his pawns in France and across Europe? - Kafkadesk

 A key deal for him was the acquisition in 2013 of the Eustream gas pipeline in Slovakia, which transports Russian gas to Western Europe.
 This was a very good financial coup, bringing in several hundred million of euros a year and giving him the means to further invest and grow.

 It must also be said that several companies and firms were bought and acquired in sometimes troubled conditions.
-In his immediate entourage, we find men and women who don’t really have the reputation of being saints: Petr Kellner, Martin Roman, Patrik Tkáč, Jana Nečasová… Good fairies have looked into Daniel Křetínský’s cradle.
-His journey is punctuated by scandals and dubious business deals, which have regularly erupted near him without splashing him completely or personally.
+In his immediate entourage, there are men and women who don’t really have the reputation of being saints: Petr Kellner, Martin Roman, Patrik Tkáč, Jana Nečasová… Good fairies have looked into Daniel Křetínský’s cradle.
+His journey is punctuated by scandals and dubious business deals, which have regularly erupted near him without incriminating him completely or personally.

-The term “second-generation Czech oligarchs” refers to great Czech businessmen, who are very active in the economy, the media and/or politics, and who do not come from the generation that made their fortunes at the time of the privatizations of the 1990s, but later, from the 2000’s onwards.
+The term “second-generation Czech oligarchs” refers to influential Czech businessmen, who are very active in the economy, the media and/or politics, and who do not come from the generation that made their fortune at the time of the privatizations of the 1990s, but later, from the 2000’s onwards.
 Daniel Křetínský is one of them.

-What is the reputation of Daniel Křetínský in the Czech Republic?
+What’s the reputation of Daniel Křetínský in the Czech Republic?

 That of a discreet and mysterious man, who shows himself little, speaks little, but goes very fast.
 In the Czech Republic, he is best known as the owner and president of Sparta Prague, the most popular football club in the country.